inkVerb/VIP/201/Lesson-12.md

 - `/mount/` is where internal drives (ie SATA) usually mount
 - `/sbin/`, `/boot/`, `/sys/` are core operating system folders, don't touch!
 - `/tmo/` is where most temporary files go, including browser downloads in progress
-- `/opt/` is for software that doesn't always follow these "FSH" rules
+- `/opt/` is for software that doesn't always follow these "FHS" rules
 - Pseudo directories that exist in memory only, empty when the system is not running
   - `/dev/`
   - `/proc/`